 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Yamaha Corporation reported total greenhouse gas emissions of approximately 126,000,000 kg CO2e, comprising about 20,000,000 kg CO2e from Scope 1 and about 106,000,000 kg CO2e from Scope 2 emissions.
-This marks a decrease from 2023, where total emissions were about 151,000,000 kg CO2e, with Scope 1 emissions at approximately 22,000,000 kg CO2e, Scope 2 at about 128,000,000 kg CO2e, and Scope 3 emissions at about 103,100,000 kg CO2e.
-Yamaha has set ambitious climate commitments, aiming for carbon neutrality for Scope 1 and Scope 2 emissions by fiscal year 2051.
-Additionally, the company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 55% by FY2030/31 from a FY2017/18 baseline, while also targeting a 30% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Yamaha's commitment to sustainability is further underscored by its long-term vision, which includes a collective reduction of 58% from 2010 levels for both Scope 1 and Scope 2 emissions during its Medium-Term Management Plan, spanning from 2010 to 2024.
+In 2024, Yamaha Corporation reported total carbon emissions of approximately 126,000,000 kg CO2e, comprising about 20,000,000 kg CO2e from Scope 1 and about 106,000,000 kg CO2e from Scope 2.
+This marks a reduction from 2023, where emissions were approximately 22,000,000 kg CO2e for Scope 1 and about 128,000,000 kg CO2e for Scope 2, indicating a commitment to decreasing their carbon footprint.
+Yamaha has set ambitious targets to achieve carbon neutrality for both Scope 1 and Scope 2 emissions by fiscal year 2051.
+Additionally, the company aims to reduce absolute Scope 1 and 2 greenhouse gas emissions by 55% by FY2030/31 from a FY2017/18 baseline.
+They also plan to cut absolute Scope 3 emissions by 30% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Yamaha's commitment to sustainable practices in the electrical equipment and machinery sector.
+The emissions data and reduction targets are sourced directly from Yamaha Corporation, with no cascading from a parent or related organization.

 Access structured emissions data, company-specific emission factors, and source documents